Stand up for the facts!

 Our only agenda is to publish the truth so you can be an informed participant in democracy.

-The canons fire Friday in Washington’s latest fiscal showdown -- sequestration -- since President Barack Obama and Republicans in the House of Representatives failed to hammer out a last-minute deal.
+The canons were set to fire Friday in Washington’s latest fiscal showdown -- sequestration -- when President Barack Obama and Republicans in the House of Representatives couldn't hammer out a last-minute deal.

-In Washington, the claims are flying about who’s to blame for this mess, and what will be left in puddles on the floor.
+In Washington, the claims were -- and still are -- flying about who’s to blame for this mess, and what will be left in puddles on the floor.

 At PolitiFact, we’ve looked into numerous statements about the impact of the sequester’s sweeping cuts.